tssoft/wp-social-likes/readme.txt

 2. Option in editor allows to control appereance of buttons for every post or page

 == Changelog ==

+= 1.5 =
+ * Fixed bug with appearance of websites on settings page for English version of WordPress

 = 1.4 =
  * Option to place first image in the post/page to the Image URL field (required by Pinterest)